wangc86/blog/content/csu0007/_index.md

 Purchase a copy of the book from [Elsevier](https://www.elsevier.com/books/foundations-of-analog-and-digital-electronic-circuits/agarwal/978-0-08-050681-4), [books.google.com](https://books.google.com.tw/books?id=lGgP7FDEv3AC&printsec=copyright&redir_esc=y#v=onepage&q&f=false), etc. You may also read it at [the NTNU library](http://www.lib.ntnu.edu.tw/holding/doQuickSearch.jsp?newQuery=true&searchtype=t&search=Foundations+of+Analog+and+Digital+Electronic+Circuits).

-Click [here](./p1-p115.pdf) for the lecture notes for this course, revised Sep.
-21, 2021.
+See the archive (link at the top of this page) for the lecture notes for this course.

 ## Additional References